-Reporting Sub-Criteria

-How the body approaches and carries out its annual budget setting process

-The Finance Business Partners exhibits a good understanding of the whole group budget, in preparing the budget they use available information to identify potential pressures to construct a working budget model which looks at the medium term, not just the year ahead.
-The model is reviewed regularly by the Group Finance Director and his deputy, and is used as the basis for writing the annual budget report.
-For the Executive input is also received from the Management Board, Transport Officers Board and Transport and Environment Board.

-How the body ensures effective processes and systems are in place to ensure budgetary control; to communicate relevant, accurate and timely management information (including non-financial information where appropriate); supports its statutory financial reporting requirements; and ensures corrective action is taken where needed

-The Executive ensures effective budgetary control through regular budgeting and budget monitoring processes, including reporting the management team and the Board.
+Reporting Sub-Criteria Findings How the body monitors and assesses risk and how the body gains assurance over the effective operation of internal controls, including arrangements to prevent and detect fraud The Authority has in place an established governance and risk management framework that identifies key strategic and operational risks, together with mitigating actions and processes for monitoring and managing progress against identified risks.
+Oversight of the Assurance Framework is provided by the Board and the Audit, Standards and Risk Committee.
+Risk monitoring and assessment occur throughout the year using a strategic risk monitoring and reporting system, facilitating oversight of risks, controls, and mitigations by relevant committees.
+The Authority has in place a sound control environment with well-defined policies, including fraud prevention measures.
+Internal audit undertakes an annual program to assess the risk of fraud, as agreed upon by the Audit, Standards and Risk Committee, to assess the effectiveness of fraud prevention arrangements.
+How the body approaches and carries out its annual budget setting process The Finance Business Partners exhibit a good understanding of the group budget, employing available information to identify potential financial pressures when preparing the budget.
+Their approach extends beyond the immediate fiscal year, encompassing the medium-term horizon.
+The budget model undergoes regular scrutiny by the Group Finance Director and Deputy Director throughout the business planning process and serves as the foundation for the annual budget report.
+The Authority has established effective mechanisms for setting, approving, and monitoring budgets.
+The internal budgeting and monitoring process operates throughout the year, with regular reporting to various committees.
+Board reports encompass a spectrum of non-financial management information pertaining to key performance areas.
+Quarterly reports to the Board provide insights into progress against budget, explanations of variances, and proposals for mitigating actions, all subject to approval How the body ensures effective processes and systems are in place to ensure budgetary control; to communicate relevant, accurate and timely management information (including non-financial information where appropriate); supports its statutory financial reporting requirements; and ensures corrective action is taken where needed The Authority ensures effective budgetary control through regular budgeting and budget monitoring processes, including reporting the management team and the Board.
 Performance reporting includes non-financial management information related to key performance areas.
 Quarterly reports presented to the Board provide insights into progress against the budget, explanations of variances, and proposals for mitigating actions, ensuring timely and relevant information dissemination.
-The Executive maintains appropriate monitoring of financial information at both Board and committee levels and follows a structured process for the preparation and review of the annual accounts.
+The Authority maintains appropriate monitoring of financial information at both board and committee levels and follows a structured process for the preparation and review of the annual accounts.

+Governance (continued)